- Print

 Select the target build file.

-Select the environment variable you wish to use.
+Select the environment variable you want to use.

 Others

-- There is no upper limit to the number of environment variables that can be registered
+- There is no upper limit to the number of environment variables that you can have.